-While dental offices still pose a risk for COVID-19 infection, the chances of exposure can be reduced by following guidelines provided by the Center for Disease Control and Prevention (CDC), and by utilizing adequate Personal Protective Equipment (PPE).The CDC recommends that oral health care providers wear the following PPE and dental products when treating patients:
+While oral health offices still pose a risk for COVID-19 infection, the chances of exposure can be reduced by following guidelines provided by the Center for Disease Control and Prevention (CDC), and by utilizing adequate Personal Protective Equipment (PPE).The CDC recommends that oral health care providers wear the following PPE and dental products when treating patients:

 - Surgical masks